kogakure/website-hugo-stefanimhoff.de/app/content/articles/2015/getting-started-with-body-weight-training.md

 ## Training Sites and Equipment

 Calisthenics are far more popular in other countries, like Russia or the United States, where you will find a lot of good outdoor training courses.
+Working out is every day life, as you can see in this [Street Workout video from Ukraine](https://www.youtube.com/watch?v=bvLQZVnz5WM).
 In Germany this is unfortunately not the case.
 Most German cities don’t provide good outdoor training courses, and if they do, the height of bars is more fitted for children.

-{{% youtube bvLQZVnz5WM %}}

 But with creativity you’ll always find a solution.
 If prisoners can train Calisthenics in their small cells, you should find ways to train without a perfect training course.
 You can pull up to branches of trees or fences, dip on handrails or bicycle stands.
 I for example found a playground nearby with decent bars.
 Not high enough to hang with my legs stretched, but I can train.
 Additionally I bought a [Doorway Pull-Up Bar](http://www.amazon.de/gp/product/B00EZ24BC2?ie=UTF8&tag=kogakurede-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=3924862397) and [Dip Bars](http://www.amazon.de/gp/product/B0088I92VY?ie=UTF8&tag=kogakurede-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=3924862397), because I got tired of using two chairs for Dips.